RVarma2000/BIS15W2023_rvarma/lab1/lab1_hw.md

 **1. Please complete the [class survey](https://forms.gle/8t9FZSBjgvFjzr4MA).**

 **2. What is the difference between R and RStudio?
 What is GitHub and why is it useful to programmers?**
+RStudio is the graphic user interface (GUI) for R which is a programming language that is extremely useful in statistical analysis.
+GitHub is an online repository to which people can upload (PUSH), download(PULL) and

 **3. Navigate to my [BIS15L](https://github.com/jmledford3115/BIS15LW2022_jledford) repository on GitHub.
 Notice that near the bottom there is a nice, clean description of the repository.
 You want this on your repository!
 It is built by making edits to the `README.md` file using the RMarkdown conventions.
 Edit your repository's `README.md` file so that you have a clean informative description, including your email address.
 Be creative!
 You don't need to just copy mine.
 There are lots of examples online.**

 **4. Calculate the following expressions.
 Be sure to include each one in a separate code chunk.**
   + 5 - 3 * 2
   + 8 / 2 ** 2

 **5. Did any of the results in #4 surprise you?
 Write two programs that calculate each expression such that the result for the first example is 4 and the second example is 16.**